-The proration scheme can also be overriden at the time that the allocation is created.
+The proration scheme can also be selected at the time that the allocation is created.
 Because it is often unclear at the time whether the change will be an upgrade or a downgrade, you will set both schemes when the allocation is created.

-No Cost Change (no-prorate): No charge is added.
+“Do Not Charge.”: No charge is added.

-Prorate: A credit is added for the amount owed.
+“Credit the full amount of the difference in quantity.”: A full credit is added for the amount owed.

-No-prorate: No credit is added
+“Do Not Credit.”: No credit is added.

 NOTE: Proration uses the current price of the component as well as the current tax rates.
 If either has changed since the beginning of the period, then you may want to calculate the amount and apply the proration manually by adding a charge or credit to the subscription.